ponylang/application-scaffolding-generator/README.md

 Please note, that Cloudsmith provides free hosting to open source projects.
 They ask that in return, you advertise that support on your website.
 Such a notice is included in the scaffolding README.

+## It assumes that CircleCI is set up to build all commits

+There's an option in CircleCI that will allow you to only build PRs.
+The scaffolding configuration has not been tested with that setting turned on and it's entirely possible that using it will break functionality.

 ## How to structure your project

 The Makefile assumes that your project will have: